Museum ship

 A museum ship, also called a memorial ship, is a ship that has been preserved and converted into a museum open to the public for educational or memorial purposes.
 Some are also used for training and recruitment purposes, mostly for the small number of museum ships that are still operational and thus capable of regular movement.

 Several hundred museum ships are kept around the world, with around 175 of them organised in the Historic Naval Ships Association though many are not naval museum ships, from general merchant ships to tugs and lightships.
-Many, if not most, museum ships are also associated with a maritime museum.
+Many museum ships are also associated with a maritime museum.

 Significance

 Former crew members of pose for photos after the Anniversary of the End of World War II ceremony in 2003.

 Relatively few ships are preserved beyond their useful life, due to the high cost of maintaining them against the ravages of the elements.
 Most are broken up and sold for scrap, while a relative handful are sunk as naval target practice, scuttled to create artificial reefs, and so on.
 Some survive because of historical significance, but more often due to luck and circumstance.
 Since an old ship tied up at dockside, without attention, still decays and eventually sinks, the practice of recent years has been to form some sort of preservation society, solicit donations from governments or private individuals, organize volunteer labor from the enthusiasts, and open the restored ship to visitors, usually for a fee.